- Common Causes of Truck Accidents in Florida

-In 2023, Florida recorded 341 fatalities from large trucks, one of the highest totals in the United States.
-The National Safety Council reports over 168,000 truck accidents nationwide — 32% with severe injuries, 3% fatal.
-At Kaiser Romanello Accidents & Injury Lawyers, our Florida truck accident attorneys stand between victims and the trucking companies that try to bury the truth.
-From rear-end collisions on I-4 to jackknife wrecks on U.S. 41, we use accident reconstruction, black-box data, and insurance policies to demand justice.
+At Kaiser Romanello Accidents & Injury Lawyers, our Florida truck accident attorneys stand between victims and the trucking companies trying to bury the truth.
+From rear-end collisions on I-4 to jackknife wrecks on U.S. 41, we use accident reconstruction, black-box data, and insurance policy analysis to demand justice.

 Common Causes of Truck Accidents in Florida

-Common causes of truck accidents are rarely random.
-They stem from preventable choices.
+Commercial truck accidents are rarely random; they usually stem from preventable choices.

-Driver fatigue is the silent killer.
-Truck drivers push past FMCSA hours of service limits to meet deadlines set by trucking companies, nodding off on long Florida hauls.
-The Federal Motor Carrier Safety Administration (FMCSA) links driver fatigue to 13% of large truck crashes in the United States.
-A drowsy trucker drifting on I-75 can trigger a chain-reaction car accident in seconds.
+Driver Fatigue: This is a silent killer.
+Truck drivers often push past FMCSA hours-of-service limits to meet tight deadlines.
+The Federal Motor Carrier Safety Administration (FMCSA) links fatigue to approximately 13% of large truck crashes in the U.S.

-Distracted driving is just as deadly.
-Texting, eating, or adjusting GPS steals focus.
-One second of driver error at 65 mph covers a football field blind.
-Rear-end collisions surge when truck drivers tailgate in Miami or Orlando traffic — especially during rush hour.
+Distracted Driving: Texting, eating, or adjusting GPS systems steals focus.
+At 65 mph, one second of driver error covers a football field blind.
+Rear-end collisions surge when truck drivers tailgate in Miami or Orlando traffic.

 Frequent Truck Accident Injuries in Large Commercial Collisions

-An 80,000-pound semi-truck doesn’t tap a sedan — it obliterates it.
-Survivors of commercial truck accidents face life-altering truck accident injuries:
+An 80,000-pound semi-truck doesn’t just tap a sedan—it obliterates it.
+Survivors of these crashes often face life-altering injuries that require extensive medical costs and long-term care.

 Florida Landmarks Context